 - Cielo’s Code of Ethical Conduct

-- Labor laws effective within the federal, state and municipal scopes.
+- Labor laws in force at the federal, state and municipal levels.

-- In-company rules are continuously improved, approved by appropriate authorities and made available to all employees.
+- Internal rules continuously improved, approved by the appropriate levels of authority and made available to all employees.

 IX.
 General Provisions

-It shall be incumbent upon the Company’s Board of Directors to amend this Policy whenever it deems necessary.
+It shall be incumbent upon the Company’s Board of Directors to amend this Policy whenever necessary.